FydeTreasury/fyde-docs/_pages/fyde.md

 The Fyde contract serves as the core contract of the Fyde protocol.
 It handles the logic for depositing, withdrawing, and swapping assets within the protocol.

-Fyde acts as an index pool that accepts certain assets and sets a target concentration, which represents the desired weight of the asset in the protocol relative to the TVL in USD.
+Fyde acts as an index pool that accepts certain assets and with a specific target concentration for each asset,that represents the desired weight of the asset in the protocol relative to the TVL in USD.
 Target concentrations represent the ideal weight of a given asset in the protocol as part of our portfolio management strategy.
-In the event of an action (deposit, withdraw, swap) that unbalances the target concentration, a tax is applied to penalize these actions in order to maintain the current concentrations close to the portfolio management strategy.
-For example, depositing an asset that will change the concentration towards overweighing concentration will be taxed, same for withdrawing an asset that is underweight.
+Users can deposit, withdraw, and swaps these assets in the Fyde protocol.

+### Deposit

 Approved assets can be deposited by users, and upon deposit, TRSY is minted to the user.
-This represents a share of the pool that is proportional to the deposited amount denominated in USD.
-For example, if a user deposits 100 TokenA representing 100k and the TVL is 1M USD with a circulation of 500k TRSY, the user will receive 50k TRSY.
+Minted TRSY represents a share of the pool that is proportional to the deposited amount denominated in USD.

+For example, if a user deposits 100 TokenA representing $100k and the TVL is $1mm with a circulation of 500k TRSY, the user will receive 50k TRSY.

+### Withdraw
-Users can withdraw assets by burning their TRSY, using a mechanism similar to depositing.
-For example, if a user has 50,000 TRSY and the total value locked (TVL) is 1 million USD, with a total circulation of 500,000 TRSY, the user owns 10% of the index pool and can withdraw the equivalent of 100,000 USD.
+Users can withdraw assets by burning their TRSY, the value of the withdraw is computed using a similar mechanism than depositing.

+For example, if a user has 50k TRSY and the total value locked (TVL) is $1mm, with a total circulation of 500k TRSY, the user withdraw 10% of the index pool and can withdraw the equivalent of $100k.

+### Swap
 Users can swap assetIn for assetOut.
 During the swap, we exchange the USD value of assetIn for an amount of assetOut with the same USD value.
+(Note that for swap an incentive factor can be applied as an incentive for swapping given assets).

+### Tax

+In the event of an action (deposit, withdraw, swap) that unbalances the target concentration, a tax is applied to penalize these actions in order to maintain the current concentrations close to the portfolio management strategy.

+For example, depositing an asset that will change the concentration towards overweighting concentration will be taxed, same for withdrawing an asset that is underweight.

 TO DO : Add info about the case of governance deposit